Arts based research

 Tree metaphor

-We created a picture book called Learning to live with Fog Monsters based on our research findings, to help support children in future social shocks.
-The story begins with a siren, warning about a risk that you cannot see or hear, but that changes everything – the Fog Monsters.
+A subset of the team co-wrote a picture book called Learning to live with Fog Monsters based on our research findings, which I illustrated.
+It aims to help support children in future social shocks and the story begins with a siren, warning about a risk that you cannot see or hear, but that changes everything – the Fog Monsters.
 It follows Layla and Arlo as they adjust to this huge upheaval in their lives and discover ways to cope, adapt and and hope.

 Front cover

-I drew the images many times in pencil until I was happy with them.
-Then I put each one on the light box and traced over them in ink.
-I then scanned that image onto my computer and coloured each one digitally.
-The text is embedded in the images, sometimes taking on the shape of something relevant to the story.
+The images are hand drawn and then coloured digitally.
+The narrative text is embedded in the images, sometimes taking on the shape of something relevant to the story.

 Learning to live with Fog Monsters